 Even in the 90’s, installing a kiosk was a very complex and expensive affair.
 This explains why you would often find interactive kiosks totally disabled, or simply turned off.
 Due to the costs involved, updates were rarely done, and maintenance was an afterthought.

 Back then, who would have ever conceived of thin, wall mounted flat panel displays, and high-speed wireless internet.
 It shows how far we have come in the past 20 years.

 Technology is the big disruptor

 Technological advances gave us cheap, reliable, high-quality hardware.
 Big, ugly monitors gave way to LED and LCD flat displays that can be hung on a wall.
 Even large and heavy PC enclosures have shrunk down to the size of a pack of gum.
-More recently, external PCs have been eliminated as we enter the age of the system on chip (SoC) display.
+More recently, external PCs have been eliminated as we enter the age of the All-in-one system on chip (SoC) display.
 This means no more hanging wires or other